 Here’s just a peak at a simple board setup you can use:

-I no longer have to wonder, “Will we be implementing this feature?” because I can just check the board to see if the customer’s request has already been asked before.
+I no longer have to wonder, “Will we be implementing this feature?” because I can just check the board to see if the customer’s request has already been noted or implemented.

 Tactic #3 — Divide boards up for easy navigation

-On Trello, you can create “cards” within particular boards, so you can divide a board like “Product Roadmap” into other easily browsed topics like Apps/Bugs, and create cards for each instance:
+On Trello, you can create cards within particular boards, so you can divide a board like “Product Roadmap” into other areas like Apps/Bugs, and create cards for each instance:

 With this system, you can easily organize a card around a feature that multiple customers have asked for.

-Dealing with unhappy customers is unfortunate, but it is one of the must have customer service skills for all employees who interact with customers.
+Dealing with unhappy customers is unfortunate, but it is one of the must have customer service skills for anyone who talks to customers.

-There will likely be two reasons unhappy customers will reach out to you…
+There are two recurring reasons unhappy customers will get in touch:

 Let’s take a look at good and bad examples of both.